Kainkun/Turn2Quilt/README.md

 # Turn2Quilt
 Hello!
-This is a short script I made to try to convert looping turntable style 3D animations into "quilt" holograms that can be displayed on a [Looking Glass](https://lookingglassfactory.com/).
+This is a short command line script I made to try to convert looping turntable style 3D animations into "quilt" holograms that can be displayed on a [Looking Glass](https://lookingglassfactory.com/).
 This was made in Python version 3.9.2 but I think it should work on most Python versions.<br />
 This uses **OpenCV** and **NumPy** to calculate the quilts